psalaberria002/jenkins-plugins-resolver/README.md

 ### Output

-The computed list of plugins will be written in the file specified via `-output` flag.
+The computed list of plugins will be written in the file specified via `-output` flag (defaults to the relative `<input>.lock`).
 It will follow the same schema that it is expected from the input.

 ### Input

-The list of plugins must be provided via `-input` flag.
+The list of plugins can be provided via `-input` flag (defaults to the relative `plugins.json` file).
 It must follow the following schema:

 ```
 {